Notice of Pre-AIA or AIA Status

 Lee further teaches:

 wherein the MDP [distribution] defines an environment ((Lee Pg.
-5) “To empirically evaluate the proposed approach, we conducted experiments on the three goal oriented MDP environments”, Konidaris but not Lee teaches a distribution for MDPs) including a plurality of MDP meeting constraints, ((Lee Pg.
+5) “To empirically evaluate the proposed approach, we conducted experiments on the three goal oriented MDP environments”, Konidaris but not Lee teaches a distribution for MDPs) including a plurality of MDPs meeting constraints, ((Lee Pg.
 8) “We design a general method for injecting intrinsic rewards to RL agents from the abstract planning task by reformulating the underlying decomposed sub-MDPs with constraints visible to planning agents”)

 and the constraints including a predicate, action, object, type, and action model ((Horcik Pg.
 2) “Definition 2.
 A normalized PDDL task is a tuple 𝒫 = <B, T, V, P, A, ψI, ψG> where B is a non-empty set of objects, T is a type hierarchy over B…P is a set of predicate symbols…An action schema a(x-arrow) ∈ A is a tuple a = <prea(x-arrow), adda(x-arrow), dela(x-arrow)> where prea(x-arrow), adda(x-arrow), and dela(x-arrow) are sets of atoms, called preconditions, add effects, and delete effects, respectively, and x-arrow is a tuple of variables occurring in any atom in a(x-arrow).
 If we substitute a tuple of objects…for x, we create a ground action (or shortly just an action).
 The resulting ground action is denoted by a(b-arrow)”, according to Applicant’s specification at [0041] “Lifted Action Model (LAM) (also known as an action schema)”, therefore an action schema is an action model)

-At the time of filing, one of ordinary skill in the art would have motivation to combine Lee, Konidaris, Juba, and Horcik by taking the method of claim 1 for training intra-option policies using mappings from MDP states, from MDPs in a distribution, and planning states, and including defining an environment with constraints with the MDP distribution, jointly taught by Lee, Konidaris, and Juba, and additionally including the constraints being specifically a predicate, a type, an action, a type, and an action model, taught by Horcik, as Horcik teaches: (Horcik Pg.
+At the time of filing, one of ordinary skill in the art would have motivation to combine Lee, Konidaris, Juba, Ng, and Horcik by taking the method of claim 1 for training intra-option policies using mappings from MDP states, from MDPs in a distribution, and planning states, and including defining an environment with constraints with the MDP distribution, jointly taught by Lee, Konidaris, Juba, and Ng, and additionally including the constraints being specifically a predicate, a type, an action, a type, and an action model, taught by Horcik, as Horcik teaches: (Horcik Pg.
 1) “Classical planning tasks are usually modeled in the standard PDDL language based on first-order logic”, with the constraints being part of the PDDL (Planning Domain Definition) language, doing so is a well-known technique for outlining a planning problem in a standardized and human-readable fashion, imparting the predictable benefit of being known and easy to work with for experts in the field, increasing the ease of performing the method.
 Such a combination would be obvious.

 Regarding claim 5,